camdixon/dance-time/README.md

 3. Add new students that I teach
 4. Schedule a planned lesson for the current week
 5. View students I have scheduled for this wek
+6. If I have an active session (logged in) and go to the homepage, redirect me to my schedule.